 Grades are automatically recorded, making it easier for faculty members working as a team to interact, analyse the student data, and add insights and assessment.

 Institutions are now able to deliver high stakes exams to global candidates as they are not restricted to running an exam in a dedicated physical test location.

 Already being familiar with online learning makes the transition of online assessment a natural progression for students.

 It is also very easy to adapt online assessments to cater for students of all needs.
-Extra time is can be allocated for students with special considerations/requirements.
+Extra time can be allocated for students with special considerations/requirements

 Students and faculty can easily access the exam site using the same username and password they use to log in to other University systems.
 Practice tests are available so students and staff can familiarise themselves with the exam process prior to live high-stakes exams.

 For faculty, COLE eases the role of the teaching corps with options to save time and ease the pressure.
 These feature the division and distribution of grading of work across teaching assistants and professors and an auto-grade function for multiple-choice questions.
-The majority of final, summative and midterm exams for the summer and winter 2020 terms have and will be administered through COLE.
-By Oct 2020, 25,000 high stakes exam sittings have been delivered through the COLE, with 30-40 exams taking place each week during busy periods.
+The majority of final, summative and midterm exams for the summer and winter 2020 terms were administered through COLE.
+By Oct 2020, 25,000 high stakes exam sittings were delivered through COLE, with 30-40 exams taking place each week during busy periods.